 - →Best Cases to Open in CS:GO — Skinflow — detailed skin breakdowns with a collector's perspective.

-- →All 42 CS2 Weapon Cases — the full catalog with live ROI badges on every card.
+- →All 42 CS2 Weapon Cases — the full catalog with current ROI badges on every card.

 - →Case Opening Simulator — open any case for free with real Valve drop rates.